 Review OLMC-510, attachment 2 to familiarize yourself with the requirements for documenting simulator fidelity problems in the examination report.

-DOCUMENTATION: OL Examiner Signature and Certification Card Item ISA-OLE
+DOCUMENTATION: OL Limited Examiner Signature and Certification Card Item ISA-OLE-9

-OL Examiner On-the-Job Training (OJT) Activities
+OL Limited Examiner On-the-Job Training (OJT) Activities

 The OJT activities require OL Examiner candidates to conduct examination-related work, under supervision, at reactor facilities and in the regional or headquarters office.
 These activities are designed to allow examiner candidates to observe and perform key examiner tasks under controlled circumstances.
 Like the ISAs, each of the OJT activities indicates why the activity is important, how much time it might take to complete the assignment, and what is expected to be completed successfully during the activity.

-Participation in a licensed operator requalification program inspection (IP 71111, Attachment 11) pursuant to OJT Activity (5), “Inspection Activities,” also satisfies the criteria of OL Examiner OJT Activity (5) “Requalification Inspection.”
+Participation in a licensed operator requalification program inspection (IP 71111, Attachment 11) pursuant to IMC 1245, Appendix A, OJT Activity (5), “Inspection Activities,” also satisfies the criteria of OL Examiner OJT Activity (5) “Requalification Inspection.”
 Examiner candidates who did not participate in a requalification program inspection as part of their Basic Inspector Qualification must repeat Basic-Level OJT Activity (5) during a requalification inspection.

 OJT Activity (2), “Conduct of Operations,” is similar to OJT-OPS-2 in Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal.”
 You may document completion of equivalent activities on both Signature Cards.